 — E, Bournemouth

 Educational Assessments are slightly different to diagnostic assessments.
 These will not provide a diagnosis, but instead provide a profile of strengths and weaknesses which can be passed on to schools, colleges and workplaces.
-They work well for children who are younger than 7, who may be too young for an official diagnosis, but for whom it would be useful to know areas in which they may struggle in the future.
+They work well for children under the age of 8, who may be too young for an official diagnosis, but for whom it would be useful to know areas in which they may struggle in the future.

 From an Educational Assessment, you will receive a report with information about strengths and weaknesses and recommendations.
 This assessment is less extensive and will generally take 1-2 hours.